Sharpening your tools

 Don’t worry if your coachee has more interesting ideas than you do.
 Celebrate this instead of letting your ego think you are somehow less than.

 Don’t try to fix or coach a third party.
 If your coachee is talking about someone else, keep your focus on the coachee.
-Instead of trying to solve that third person’s challenges, keep helping the coachee choose a direction forward.But that’s boring!Happy New Year!
+Instead of trying to solve that third person’s challenges, keep helping the coachee choose a direction forward.How to improve your company cultureHappy New Year!